Azure/azure-rest-api-specs/documentation/swagger-accuracy-report.md

 #### 3. Upload the modified restler configuration file so the PR pipeline can use it and re-run the Service Contract Accuracy report

-After you have debug restler locally and improved API coverage, you can upload the modified configuration files to the swagger repo so the pipeline can use them.
+After you have debug restler locally and improved API coverage, you can upload the modified configuration files to the azure-rest-api-specs repo so the pipeline can use them.
 For a specific resource provider, the restler config files is located at `restler` under the api-version folder.
 In swagger pipeline, the traffic validation check will load the customized restler config from the api-version folder and then run the restler test.

 ![](./images/check-in-restler-config.png)